-The maximum monthly earnings for contribution calculation purposes are 250,000 CFA francs.
+The maximum monthly earnings used to calculate contributions are 450,000 CFA francs.

-Contributions are paid monthly by employers with 20 or more employees or quarterly by employers with 1 to 19 employees.
+Employers with 20 or more employees pay contributions monthly; employers with one to 19 employees pay quarterly.

 Government: None; contributes as an employer for publicsector employees who are not civil servants.